 *If you don’t use organic oranges, there will be pesticide residues on the peel.
 So put your oranges into a litre of water, add 2 tbs vinegar and leave for at least 20 minutes before scrubbing well (to remove the chemicals).
 This trick also works for cleaning vegetables (leafy greens can just be soaked and washed off after).

-1. Preheat the oven to 170C (or 155 for fan oven) and grease the baking tin.
+1. Preheat oven to 170C (155C fan) and grease the baking tin with coconut oil.

 6. Spread the icing over the top of the cooled cake.